PDP launches four indigenous language Twitter handles - Tribune

 The statement signed by the party’s National Publicity Secretary, Prince Dayo Adeyeye, was made available to the News Agency of Nigeria (NAN) in Abuja.

-According to the PDP, the twitter handles are Igbo – @pdpnhqigbonig; Yoruba – @pdpnhqyorubanig; Hausa [email protected] and Pidgeon – @pdpnhqpidginnig.
+According to the PDP, the twitter handles are Igbo – @pdpnhqigbonig; Yoruba [email protected]; Hausa [email protected] and Pidgin – @pdpnhqpidginnig.

-“This is to integrate all our numerous members, teeming supporters and the general public on the new operations of the party in view of its people-oriented re-branding and rebuilding agenda,” it stated.
+“This is to integrate all our numerous members, teeming supporters and the general public into the new operations of the party in view of its people-oriented re-branding and rebuilding agenda,” it stated.

-The PDP said that its attention had been drawn to diverse comments regarding the closure of its previous official twitter handle on Sept.
-5 and the launch of a new handle @officialpdpnig.
+The PDP said that its attention had been drawn to diverse comments regarding the closure of its previous official Twitter handle on September 5 and the launch of a new handle @officialpdpnig.

-It said that it observed that `some elements’ were creating false social media accounts especially on Twitter and Facebook for some present and past leaders of the party.
+It said that it had observed that “some elements’ were creating false social media accounts especially on Twitter and Facebook for some present and past leaders of the party.

-“For the umpteenth time, we wish to reiterate that the National Chairman, Makarfi, has no Twitter Handle, and is not on any social media platform at all.
+“For the umpteenth time, we wish to reiterate that the National Chairman, Ahmed Makarfi, has no Twitter handle, and is not on any social media platform at all.

 “This clarification has become necessary.
 The party has no directorate called new media and no director of such a section.